VandyDataScience-Internal/recruitment-2023-template/README.md

     - If you left your code and came back to it three years later, could you still understand it?
 - Explanation
     - How clearly did you explain your thinking process and solution?
+- Bonus Points (will not hurt your application, only help it)
+    - Language used

 **Q: I finished the assessment, what next?**
 A: Congratulations on finishing the assessment!!
 Please submit your work on the [OA Website](Level 1) so we can review your work (unsubmited work, even if it is completed, will not be evaluated).
 After (end day), we will begin judging all submissions and you can expect an email from us within 1-2 weeks.
 This is the stage where we will be sending out invitations to interviews!